StephanLunghi/MSSACourseProject/OverallConcept.md

 When the user chooses the correct animal there is a cheer and it moves to the next letter.
 After the user completes the alphabet there is a congratulations screen and there is an option to "play again" or "exit".

-There are several youtube videos that will help guide me through this process.
-The "How to create an Alphabet App in C#" video on youtube is an extremely good guide.
-My application is going to be pretty different, but the idea is similar.
-I plan on using Windows forms in Visual Studio.
-I can add existing files of animals onto visual studio and use them.
-Instead of using an existing voice synthesizer I would like to record and use my own voice.
-This can be done by using the sound player object of the Media Namespace.
-There are a few videos online that have some good tutorials.

 After "play" is chosen on the main menu the screen will show a letter on the left side, and 3 animals on the right side.
 When the screen first opens voice will occur saying the name of the letter, and the sound the letter makes.